gbmhunter/blog/content/electronics/communication-protocols/i3c-communication-protocol/_index.md

 The MIPI I3C Basic specification states that I3C has significant energy consumption and bus speed improvements over I2C:

-{{% img src="i3c-vs-i2c-energy-consumption-and-raw-data-rate.png" width="800px" caption="Energy consumption and data rate comparisons between I3C and I2C.
+{{% figure src="i3c-vs-i2c-energy-consumption-and-raw-data-rate.png" width="800px" caption="Energy consumption and data rate comparisons between I3C and I2C.
 Image from the publicly available MIPI I3C Basic specification." %}}

 The speed improvement over I2C is enabled mostly by the ability for I3C to **switch from open-drain to push-pull drive** in certain modes.
 I2C uses open-drain drive at all times, which limits the rise-time of the signal (the signal is pulled high by a "slow" resistor).
 I3C can switch from open-drain to push-pull once the initial bus arbitration has taken place, allowing much faster communication (up to rates comparable with SPI).